TheMuonNeutrino/TheMuonNeutrino.github.io/articles/_posts/2021-08-12-Coding In a Team Environment - Research Internship.md

 ---
 layout: article
-title: 'Coding In a Team: My Research Internship'
+title: 'Coding In a Team: My First Research Internship'
 ---
 What’s the difference between completing coursework as an undergraduate in physics and working in a real research team?
 One might conceive of the task as more meaningful, as it contributes to current research, or discuss how the content is more difficult, extending beyond the normal undergraduate curriculum.
 However, most prominent for me was how tightly cooperative the work is.